-These are pretty tough words for any believer to receive from an author of the God-breathed scriptures but nonetheless they are contained within the canon of holy writ and need to be explored with an open heart, that is not hiding behind a self-righteous exterior.
+These are pretty tough words for any believer to receive from an author of the God-breathed Scriptures but nonetheless, they are contained within the canon of holy writ and need to be explored with an open heart that is not hiding behind a self-righteous exterior.

-As James reaches the middle of His epistle to his brethren in Christ, he voices some very severe warnings against pride, worldliness and intimacy with the world's system, which is diametrically opposed to righteous living and the things of God.
-His admonishment concludes with this searing accusation, You adulterous people!
+As James reaches the middle of His epistle to his brethren in Christ, he voices some very severe warnings against pride, worldliness, and intimacy with the world's system, which is diametrically opposed to righteous living and the things of God.
+His admonishment concludes with this searing accusation: "You adulterous people!
 Do you not know that friendship with the world is enmity with God?
-Therefore, whoever wishes to be a friend of the world makes himself an enemy of God.
+Therefore, whoever wishes to be a friend of the world makes himself an enemy of God."

-These are pretty tough words for any believer to receive from an author of the God-breathed scriptures, but in the next verse the same Holy Spirit, Who dwells within each one of us, is seen yearning jealously over us – for His desire is to make all believers more and more like the lovely Lord Jesus.
-The Holy Spirit of God longs to shower grace and more grace over all that submit to His leading, humility of heart.
+Yes, these are pretty tough words indeed for any believer to receive, but we must remember that God admonishes those He loves, and in the next verse the same Holy Spirit Who dwells within each one of us, is seen yearning jealously over us, for His desire is to make all believers more and more like the lovely Lord Jesus.
+The Holy Spirit of God longs to shower grace and more grace over all that submit to His leading in humility of heart.

 Let us search our hearts, and in the power of the Spirit of God, let us turn from any worldly ways that we know must grieve the Holy Spirit that indwells our heart.
-Let us expel all pride and ungodly lusts that can creep into a heart that becomes enamoured with the lust of the flesh, the lust of the world and the pride of life - and let us in humility of spirit earnestly draw near to God, knowing that He died --- to draw near to us.
+Let us expel all pride and ungodly lusts that can creep into a heart that becomes enamoured with the lust of the flesh, the lust of the world, and the pride of life, and let us in humility of spirit earnestly draw near to God, knowing that He died to draw near to us.